CESNET/Nemea-Detectors/sip_bf_detector/README.md

 No special compilation parameters are needed.
 For linking add -ltrap -lunirec -lnemea-common (the module must be compiled as a part of [NEMEA](https://github.com/CESNET/Nemea) repository or using installed libtrap-devel and unirec packages).

-Doxygen documentation can be generated with `make doxygen` command.
+Doxygen documentation can be generated with `make doc` command.